MDLlife/wallet-api/src/api/mobile/README.md

 # Mobile API Description

-The mobile APIs will communicate with skycoin-exchange, so make sure you have a running skycoin-exchange.
+The mobile APIs will manager wallet and communicate with skycoin daemon.
-If you don't have, follow the instructions here: [skycoin exchange](https://github.com/skycoin/skycoin-exchange) to install and run a exchange server.

 ## Build